captainminh1999/record-deduplication/README.md

 * **Performance Issues:** For moderate data sizes (hundreds or thousands of records), this pipeline should run quickly (especially without the OpenAI calls).
 If you attempt to run it on a very large dataset (millions of records), you could run into performance bottlenecks:

   * The blocking step might still generate a lot of candidate pairs if the blocking keys are too common.
-You might need to introduce more refined blocking (like blocking on combinations of fields or using multiple passes).
+You might need to introduce more refined blocking (like blocking on combinations of fields or using multiple passes) to manage candidate volume.
   * The similarity computation is pairwise and could be slow if there are millions of pairs.
 Consider sampling or more advanced indexing techniques in the `recordlinkage` library (like Sorted Neighborhood or other algorithms).
   * The logistic model training on a huge number of pairs could be slow or memory-intensive.
 Ensure you have enough memory, or consider doing a preliminary blocking and labeling on a smaller sample to train the model.
   * Writing a very large Excel file in the reporting step could also be slow.
 For extremely large numbers of duplicate pairs, you might opt to output to a CSV or database for review rather than Excel.